What is Christ, Prince of Peace School’s student/teacher ratio and student population?

 Yes.
 Financial aid funds are used to provide monetary assistance to students who might not otherwise be able to afford a Christ, Prince of Peace education.
 Click here to contact our admissions office for more information.

 What is “Get It Done Day”?

-“Get It Done Day” (GIDD) is held on the Friday before the first day of school.
+“Get It Done Day” (GIDD) is held the day before the first day of school.
 This is a built in time for parents to complete all their beginning of the year paperwork, school pictures are taken and students meet their teachers.

 Why is it important?